FREQUENTLY ASKED QUESTIONS ABOUT OUR SEC WHISTLEBLOWER PRACTICE

 What are “SEC Whistleblower Rewards”?

-How Can So Many Lawyers Claim To Have Experience Helping SEC Whistleblowers When Less Than 1% of SEC Tips Have Resulted In An Award?While the Firm cannot comment on what other lawyers may claim, Mr. Pickholz has spent over 20 years helping people who want to talk to the SEC.
+What Experience Does The Pickholz Law Offices Have Helping SEC Whistleblowers?The Firm’s founder, Jason Pickholz, has spent over 20 years helping people who want to talk to the SEC.
 In the past, even before the SEC’s Whistleblower program began, some of those people decided on their own that they wanted to report a fraud to the SEC.
 Other times, they were asked by the SEC to come in and talk about something that the SEC was already looking into.

 In just the short time since the SEC Whistleblower program began, Mr. Pickholz has: